volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

  -A multiband equalizer
 	with gain for each band
 	with phase setting for each band (not implemented yet)
+- A stereo to binaural filtering using BAUER alsa ladspa plugin

 Path for filters (left and right) will be set through webUI and stored in a file.
 They will be used each time brutefir start